 Making a choice.

-If you have decided to take the plunge, there probably is not a better place, in the world, to play online poker, than Europe.
-A player is spoilt for choice.
-Which can make it difficult to decide which European poker site to sign up with.
+If you have decided to take the plunge, there probably is not a better place in the world to play online poker than Europe.
+A player is spoilt for choice, something CASINOMIR can attest, which can make it difficult to decide which European poker site to sign up with.

 A first port of call is to check if the site has an E.U. issued licence.
 The licence will have been issued by one of the member states.
 Not necessarily the one the site is operating from.
 Holding a licence is not a 100% guarantee that the site is safe, but is a good indicator.